How a government shutdown could impact Americans – KION546

 Arts, culture and the great outdoors

-And it remains unclear whether the National Park Service could close national park sites or surrounding facilities, but that has occurred in past shutdowns, with trash piling up, toilets overflowing and visitors committing acts of vandalism while the park service’s workforce was reduced.
+The National Park Service plans to close most US national parks in the event of a shutdown, following lessons learned in past shutdowns, with trash piling up, toilets overflowing and visitors committing acts of vandalism while the park service’s workforce was reduced.

+“In the event of a lapse in the annual government appropriations, National Park Service sites will be closed.
+The parks depend on Congress and appropriations to pay staff salaries and keep the parks running.
+This means that the majority of national parks will be closed completely to public access,” a senior administration official said.

+Some parks, like the National Mall in Washington, DC, and Gateway National Park in San Francisco, are clearly physically accessible to the public and would remain so, the official said, but “will face significantly reduced visitor service,” such as trash collection, restrooms and sanitation.

 Student loans and education